"event":"ipAllocated","ip":"172.22.0.201","msg":"IP address assigned by controller

 An address pool includes a list of IP addresses.

-The list can be a single IP address, a range specified in CIDR notation, a range specified as a starting and ending address separated by a hyphen, or a combination of the three.
+The list can be a single IP address that is set using a range, such as 126.96.36.199-188.8.131.52, a range specified in CIDR notation, a range specified as a starting and ending address separated by a hyphen, or a combination of the three.

 An address pool requires a name.